ron2015schmitt/Mathematiques-old/doc/calculus.md

 This yields the following plot comparing the results above [red dots] to the exact function [solid blue].
 ![ErrorFunctionPlot](ErrorFunctionPlot.png)
 ## Differentiation
 * Differentiation requires points around it.
+The derivative can be performed :
-For this reasons these functions are performed in place, mimizing both memory usage and computation time.
+  * on a Vector in place using `.deriv(a, b)`, mimizing both memory usage and computation time.
+  * on a Vector or expression using the function `deriv(v, a, b)`,  in which case a `new Vector` is created inside the function and returned.
-* the method for differentiation is .D(a, b, Npts)`, where _Npts_ is the number of points to use in the calculation: 2,3,5, or 7.
+* The method for differentiation is `.deriv(a, b, Dpts)`, where _Dpts_ is the number of points to use in the calculation: 2,3,5, or 7.
 More points yield better accuracy.

-**EXAMPLE 3**: Derivative of _f_(_x_) = 5_x_
+**EXAMPLE 3**: Derivative of the function 5 _x_
 ```C++
 set_default_format();
 const double pi = 3.14159265358979323846;